 Kugluktuk (Inuinnaqtun: Qurluktuk, "the place of moving water"; Inuktitut formerly Coppermine until 1 January 1996) is a hamlet located at the mouth of the Coppermine River in the Kitikmeot Region of Nunavut, Canada, on Coronation Gulf, southwest of Victoria Island.
 It is the westernmost community in Nunavut, almost on the border with the Northwest Territories - located at 67.82 N, 115.15 W. It is the most westerly community of Nunavut with a population of approximately 1362.

-Inuinnaqtun and is written using the Latin alphabet rather than the syllabics of the Inuktitut writing system, syllabics are rarely seen and used mainly by the Government of Nunavut.Kugluktuk is located on the shore of the Arctic Ocean.
+The traditional language of the area was Inuinnaqtun and is written using the Latin alphabet rather than the syllabics of the Inuktitut writing system, syllabics are rarely seen and used mainly by the Government of Nunavut.Kugluktuk is located on the shore of the Arctic Ocean.
 The surrounding landscape is dominated by the rocky and often barren Canadian Shield.
 The region has a semi-arid Arctic climate, with very cold winters, light snowfall, and summers too cool to permit the growth of trees.
 Though trees do exist in the region, they are dwarfed and extremely sparse.

 Plant growth in the region during summer months includes small shrubs, grass, moss, lichens, blueberries, blackberries, cranberries, various flowers, and dwarfed pine and birch trees.